 5 Essential Tips for Better Formula One Photography

 This article is intended for readers looking to pick some basic tips in motor racing photography.
 The techniques shared, while relevant to most Formula One racing around the world, are skewed towards Singapore Grand Prix, which is unique as it is held at night.
-As such, there will not be tips on silhouetted, sunrise or sunset-based photography as the entire race track is evenly lit by 1600 strategically positioned lighting projectors.
+As such, there will not be silhouetted, sunrise or sunset-based photographs as the entire race track is evenly illuminated by 1600 strategically positioned lighting projectors.

 Tip #1 – Know and Use the Right Gears

-The first start point, other than understanding the exposure triangle, is using the right gears.
-Formula One photography is one field that current Smartphone or compact camera technology is still not quite up to the mark.
+The first point, other than understanding the exposure triangle, is using the right gears.
+Formula One photography is one sports that current Smartphone or compact camera technology is still not up to the mark.

-A good DSLR camera paired with quality lenses will go a long way to enjoying a fruitful outing at the track.
-A mid-range camera with superb auto-focus capabilities like the Canon EOS80D or EOS7Dmk2 with longer zoom lenses like EF100-400mm L Lens would be a great choice.
-Of course, full-frame models like the 1DXii or 5DmkIV would be ideal should the budget allows.
-Spend some time before the race familiarising with the camera and lens controls should it be new.
-You don’t want to be panicking trying to figure out how to change the shutter speed, ISO or aperture during a race.
+A decent DSLR camera paired with quality lenses is the best way to enjoying a fruitful outing at the track.
+A mid-range camera with superb auto-focus capabilities like the Canon EOS80D or EOS7Dmk2 paired with longer focal length zoom lenses like EF100-400mm L Lens would be a great choice.
+Of course, full-frame models like the 1DXii, 5DmkIV or EOS R would be ideal should the budget allows.
+Getting conversant with the camera and lens controls is a must as you don’t want to be panicking trying to figure out how to change the settings during a race.

 Tip #2 – Get Your Panning Right

 Panning is the technique of using a slow shutter speed to impart motion to a still photo while keeping a part of the image sharp.
 This practice is indispensable in action and motorsport photography.
-It is a crucial skill to learn as otherwise, the speeding cars will be recorded as blurred (shutter speed too slow) or look like it’s parked on the track (shutter speed too fast).
-As you lower the shutter speed, the background ‘streaks’ starts to blur even more.
-My personal “sweet spot” for achieving a fine balance between blurriness and sharpness is between 1/60-1/100s.
-That is keeping in mind which sector the cars are in.
+It is a crucial skill as otherwise, the speeding cars will be captured as blurred subjects through too slow a shutter speed or handshake or conversely, looked like it’s stationary on the track through too high a shutter speed.
+My personal “sweet spot” for achieving a fine balance between background streaking and subject sharpness is between 1/60-1/100s.
+That is keeping in mind which sector the circuit the cars are in.

-A car coming in fast on a straight lane would require 1/100 while those just roaring out of the paddock would do well with 1/30-1/60.
-The trick is, you have to find your equilibrium.
+A car coming in fast on a straight lane would require 1/100s while those just roaring out of the paddock after a pit-stop would do well with 1/30s-1/60s.
+The challenge is, you have to find your personal ‘equilibrium’.
 For creative pictures where colour, light and lines ‘merged” you can try 1/15 range and below.
-Conversely, shutter speed above 1/800s will render spinning tyres in ‘frozen’ state.
+On the other hand, shutter speed above 1/800s will render spinning tyres in ‘frozen’ state.

-The path to successful panning is to have a steady balance, elbow closed to your body, feet shoulder-width apart and follow the car with a smooth swinging motion.
-It takes a lot of practice (and lots of spoilt shots) to get the feel of it and to start getting more sharp photos than misfocused ones.
-For open wheel cars, the objective is to have the driver’s helmet sharp.
-With closed cockpit cars, the side of the car or front of the car is crucial for ‘keepers’ (pictures you can use).
+The trick to successful panning is to adopt a steady stance, elbow closed to your body, feet shoulder-width apart and follow the car with a smooth swinging motion, pivoting at the hip.
+It takes a lot of practice (and lots of spoilt shots) before getting more sharp photos than misfocused ones.
+For open wheel cars, the trick is to aim at the driver’s helmet, making sure its sharp.
+With closed cockpit cars, the side of the car or front of the car (with advertisements and logos) is crucial for ‘keepers’ (pictures you can use).

-As tripod legs will hinder or trip other spectators in the crowded area and simply takes up too much space, it is usually disallowed by most track circuit management.
-A monopod, in this case, would be a valuable accessory to ensure even better panning experience as well as sharper pictures.
+As tripod legs will hinder or may obstruct other spectators in the crowded area and simply takes up too much space, it is usually disallowed by most track circuit management.
+A monopod, in this case, would be a valuable accessory to improve panning result as well as sharper pictures apart from mitigating the weight of your gears.

 Tip #3 – Study the Circuit and Pick your Track

-All tracks are unique in their design and this impact the pictures you can achieve.
-Some are much easier to make pretty pictures at while others are simply not designed for photography.
+All tracks are unique in their design and this can impact how the pictures turn out.
+Some areas are much easier to frame great pictures at while others are simply not ideal for photography.

 The Pit Straight lane at the Singapore Marina Bay Circuit, shot from the Club Suite, Apex Lounge.
-Great section to watch cars attempting to overtake each other but not an ideal location for great eye-level angles.
+Great section to watch cars attempting to overtake each other but not a suitable location for great eye-level angles.

-The key obstacle to great picture opportunity is the race track fencing.
-Any position where you have elevation and away from barriers will make your life easier.
+The key obstacle to great picture opportunity is the race track fencing and the fence pillars.
+Any position which gives you a higher elevation and away from barriers will make your life easier.
 Unless you have media accreditation pass that gives you unfettered access, then a long lens (ideally between 300mm-600mm) with a fast aperture (F2-F4) would be recommended to “melt” away the fence, using the lens shallow depth of field.
 The trick is to position yourself as close as possible to the fence and shoot through the openings.
 Do be advised though, that the fence wires may be reflected on bokeh balls.

-Other than studying the track circuit map, read online F1 blogs for information or talk to fellow photographers during the waiting time before the race commencement to catch up on information on alternative photo spots.
+Other than studying the track circuit map, read online F1 blogs for information or talk to fellow photographers before the race commencement to catch up on information on alternative photo spots.
 You will be surprised how helpful fellow shutterbugs are in sharing useful tips and may even forge new friendships with like-minded people.

-Position at the turns where drivers have to slow down give the best opportunity to capture that close up in sharp focus with relative lower ISO, for cleaner shots.
+Position at the turns where drivers have to slow down give the best opportunity to capture that close-up composition with relatively lower ISO, for cleaner shots.

 Tip #4 – Understand the Concept of Shutter Speed

-Most photographers know the safest way to get a sharp picture is to use the fastest possible shutter speed.
-But high shutter speed itself may not be applicable at times.
+Most photographers know the safest way to get a sharp picture is to use the fast possible shutter speed.
+But high shutter speed itself may not work well at times.
 That is where understanding the cause and effect of shutter speed is vital.

 Tip #5 – Use Fringe Events to Practice

-Fringe racing events are usually arranged within Formula One race.
-Like in Singapore GP, Ferrari Challenge Asia Pacific and Porsche Carrera Cup Asia are a regular fixture on the circuit.
+Fringe racing events are usually arranged within Formula One race schedules.
+Like in Singapore GP, Ferrari Challenge Asia Pacific and Porsche Carrera Cup Asia are regular events on the circuit.
 These supporting races are perfect to warm up your shooting and panning practise before the actual F1 race, apart from adding fun and variety to the photo portfolio.

 Ferrari 488 GTB roaring along the track.
 Shot at 1/320, F4, ISO1600.